andreskimlee/EIP-/Systems/Unix.md

 What commands do you know that can be used to check DNS records?

-nslookup (DNS is like a phonebook of the internet) DNS translates domain name to IP address recall you can make a domain name to an IP
+ (DNS is like a phonebook of the internet) DNS translates domain name to IP address recall you can make a domain name to an IP

 What Unix/Linux commands will alter a files ownership, files permissions?